-We provide aviation rescue and fire fighting (ARFF) services at 22 of Australia’s busiest airports.
+We provide aviation rescue fire fighting (ARFF) services at 26 of Australia’s busiest airports.

-Our ARFF service is one of the world’s largest provider of aviation rescue and fire fighting services with more than 790 operational and support personnel based around Australia.
+Our ARFF service is one of the world’s largest with more than 900 operational and support personnel based around Australia.
 You can find out more about what they do in our careers section.

 We provide services ranging from International Civil Aviation Organisation (ICAO) Category 6 to 10 service, consistent with ICAO Annex 14 Recommended Standards and Practice.

 Each of our highly trained and experienced fire fighting and technical employees are experts in their field with unique skills and knowledge.
 We recruit and train fire fighters to ICAO standards.